John 9

 John 9 is the ninth chapter of the Gospel of John in the New Testament of the Christian Bible.
 It maintains the previous chapter's theme "Jesus is light", recording the healing of an unnamed man who had been blind from birth, a miracle performed by Jesus, and their subsequent dealings with the Pharisees.
 The man born blind comes to complete faith in Jesus, while some of the Pharisees remain in their sin.
-The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition uniformly affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 41 verses.
 Some early manuscripts containing the text of this chapter are: